ifmcjthenknczny/old-jetbrains-projects/README.md

 * Importing and exporting picture.
 * Finding energy of pixels as well as horizontal and vertical seams with lowest energy.
+* Finding edges of nodes (pixels) to create seam.
+* Finding seam of lowest sum of pixels energy to opposite side of image, using Priority Queue Dijkstra algotrithm implementation with empty top and bottom rows and image transposition.
-* Trimming the picture by given amount of vertical / horizontal (by transposing the image) lines.
+* Trimming the picture by given amount of vertical and horizontal lines.

 ## Status
 > [Simple Search Engine](https://hyperskill.org/projects/89?track=3) (simpleSearchEngine.kt)